romario076/Neural-network-training-workflow/readme.md

     earlyStop - early stop for NN.
 If no better results mode than earlyStop epochs, then sstop trainig

-    fImportanceFile - feature importance file, if exists. useTopImportantFeatures - use numbver of best features in training from fImportanceFile.
-Can be: "all" or any integer number>0 useTensorBoard = False
+    fImportanceFile - feature importance file, if exists. useTopImportantFeatures - use numbver of best features in training from fImportanceFile. ("all", number>0). useTensorBoard = False

     logLevel - logLevel=2 --> no full training history shows.
 Only at the end of epoch